${\rm f}_{0}(980)$ production in inelastic pp collisions at $\sqrt{s} = 5.02$ TeV: Results and Discussion

 The \pt-differential yield of \fzero for $|y|~<~0.5$ in inelastic \pp collisions at \five is shown in the upper panel of Fig.~\ref{fig:ptspectrum}.
 The measurement spans a wide \pt range from 0 to 16 \GeVc.

 The normalisation and branching ratio relative uncertainties on the yields are independent of \pt and amount to 2.5\% and 13\%, respectively~\cite{Stone:2013eaa,Loizides:2017ack}.

 At present, most of the Monte Carlo generators commonly employed to simulate pp collisions do not implement the generation of \fzero in their default configurations.
 One notable exception is the HERWIG~7.2 event generator~\cite{Bellm:2015jjp,Bahr:2008pv}.
 HERWIG~7.2 is a QCD-inspired Monte Carlo event generator that includes processes like initial and final state QCD radiation, a description of the underlying event via an eikonal multiple parton--parton interaction model, and a cluster hadronisation model for the formation of hadrons from the quarks and gluons produced in the parton shower.
+The default hadronisation and shower parameters are tuned to e$^{+}$e$^{-}$ data~\cite{Bahr:2008pv} with the addition of a tune for multi-parton processes based on the minimum bias LHC data~\cite{Bellm:2015jjp}.
 To allow for the comparison, model calculations have been performed in the same \pt intervals of the data.
-HERWIG fails to reproduce the data quantitatively, underestimating the measured yields by a factor of about (larger than) two at low and intermediate (high) \pt as it can be seen in the HERWIG/Data ratio shown in the middle panel of Fig.~\ref{fig:ptspectrum}.
-The model reproduces at least qualitatively the shape of the \pt spectrum in the range $1\leq p_{\rm T}\leq 4$\,\GeVc.
+As shown in the HERWIG/Data ratio reported in the middle panel of Fig.~\ref{fig:ptspectrum}, HERWIG underestimates the measured yields by a factor of about two for $1 < \pt < 4$~\GeVc but reproduces at least qualitatively the shape of the \pt spectrum in this range.
+At \mbox{\pt $\lesssim 0.5$~\GeVc}, the model is consistent with data within uncertainty but the \pt dependence is not described.
 At $p_{\rm T}\geq 4$\,\GeVc, HERWIG is not able to reproduce the data neither qualitatively nor quantitatively.